tom1209/Family-Health-Share/readme.txt

 -Families collection
 -Look up collection helpers and collection hooks -Check momentum package for good animations
--Let user add health conditions
--Do CSS, add health conditions slide in and out instead of appearing and disappearing
+-Do CSS, add health conditions slide in and out instead of appearing and disappearing -Allow user ot add notes to health conditions

 BUGS
 -Login and Logout redirect, but this error Error invoking Method 'eventsOnLoggedIn': Internal server error [500]